Bae In-hyuk: Career

 In 2019, Bae debuted from the Web Film Love Buzz, which he starred together with Choi Ji-hui and Lee Han-ik.
-Later the same year, Bae joined the web drama When You Love Yourself 2, Triple Fling Season 2, Teacher, Would You Like to Date Me? and Kiss Scene in Yeonnamdong.
+Later the same year, Bae joined the web drama When You Love Yourself 2, Triple Fling Season 2, Teacher, Would You Like to Date Me?, and Kiss Scene in Yeonnamdong.

 In 2020, Bae joined the web dramas XX and Kiss Goblin.
 Later, Bae made his small screen debut in the KBS drama Men Are Men and made a short appearance in the JTBC drama Was It Love?. and Bae joined the MBC drama The Spies Who Loved Me, and earned him a nomination for Best New Actor at the 2020 MBC Drama Awards.

 In 2021, Bae participated in the tvN drama My Roommate Is a Gumiho.
 Bae later joined the KBS drama At A Distance, Spring Is Green.
 Later in July, Bae starred in the SBS drama Why Her, which aired in June 2022.

 In 2022, he starred in the SBS drama Cheer Up along with Han Ji-hyun, marking his first leading role.
 In October, the same month, he appeared in a cameo role as the son of actress Kim Hye-soo in the tvN drama Under The Queen's Umbrella.

 On June 24, 2023, Bae has departed from UU Company and has signed with YY Entertainment.
+Bae starred in the TvN romantic-comedy series Our Universe in 2026 opposite Roh Jeong-eui.
+He played Seon Tae-hyung, a photography assistant who unexpectedly became a guardian to his brother's toddler son.